6 Queen Esther Characteristics We Should Be Practicing Now

 Which Queen Esther Characteristics are the most worthwhile and transformative?
-And How did Hadassah in the Bible become so captivating?
+And How did Hadassah become so captivating?

 And what’s the deal with Mordechai and Haman??

-Let’s take a look at 6 vital Queen Esther characteristics that we would all benefit from practicing now, and then I’ll share a few of my favorite Christian Fiction stories of Hadassah in the Bible, AKA Queen Esther of Persia.
+First let’s take a look at 6 vital character traits that we would all benefit from putting into practice.
+Then I’ll share a few of my favorite Christian Fiction stories of Esther.

-There are so many fascinating qualities to Hadassah in the Bible.
-But the Queen Esther characteristics displayed consistently are invaluable to us.
+There are so many fascinating qualities to her life.
+But the lessons displayed consistently are invaluable to us.
 If we take the time to learn from and practice the Characteristics of Esther in the Bible in our daily life, we’ll be so much better off!

 So let’s look at some history for a moment.